 How it works?

 AC Adjustable Speed Drives can be thought of as electrical control devices that change the operating speed of a motor.
-ASD’s are able to vary the operating speed of the motor by changing the electrical frequency input to the motor

 The speed an AC induction motor operates is given by the following equation: